richlander/container-workshop/README.md

 The workshop details the fundamental workflows for using .NET with containers.
 It includes a variety of approaches and capabilities, such as [OCI image publish](https://learn.microsoft.com/dotnet/core/docker/publish-as-container), registry push, Dockerfile, [cross-compilation](https://devblogs.microsoft.com/dotnet/improving-multiplatform-container-support/), and [chiseled containers](https://devblogs.microsoft.com/dotnet/dotnet-6-is-now-in-ubuntu-2204/#net-in-chiseled-ubuntu-containers).
 OCI publish is used as the default approach.

-The instructions assume .NET SDK 8.0.200+.
-See [.NET SDK version differences](./sdk-version-differences.md) to compare with .NET SDK 8.0.1xx.
+The instructions assume .NET SDK 10.0.100+.

 Instructions: